SEND and Inclusion Transformation

 Changes to Education, Health and Care Needs Assessment (EHCNA) forms

 As part of the SEND and inclusion transformation programme, Leeds City Council has introduced a new online education, health and care needs assessment - professional referral form.
 An online form for Parents and Carers, and Young people will be available soon.
-In the meantime, parents and carers can can complete an education, health and care needs assessment - parent or carer request form (EHC2), and young people over 16 can complete an education, health and care needs assessment - self request form (EHC3).
+In the meantime, parents and carers can complete an education, health and care needs assessment - parent or carer request form (EHC2), and young people over 16 can complete an education, health and care needs assessment - self request form (EHC3).
 Parent and Carers, and young people will need to complete a data protection declaration and personal information form (EHC4).

 For more information and to access the forms, please visit the EHCP page.